Possible Bearish Inside Day Candle Pattern Detected for Dentsply Sirona (NASDAQ:XRAY) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Dentsply Sirona (NASDAQ:XRAY)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Dentsply Sirona (NASDAQ:XRAY) based on the price action in the company's shares.
-Today's price range of $41.08 and $41.79 is within yesterday's high and low of the day.
+Yesterday's price range of $41.08 and $41.79 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Dentsply Sirona may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Dentsply Sirona Inc. manufactures and distributes dental supplies on a worldwide basis.
 The Company's products include dental prosthetics, endodontic instruments, dental sealants, ultrasonic scalers, dental x-ray equipment, and intraoral cameras.
 Dentsply also provides impression materials, orthodontic appliances, and dental operatory software systems and other dental products.